Homestead Poultry

 Natural chicken keeping encompasses way more than just herbs, supplements, natural coop care, and holistic remedies, however, these seem to be the most confusing or daunting parts of natural chicken keeping.
 How do you use herbs properly?
 How much of a supplement should you give?
 Should I use DE around my coop?
 What holistic remedy should be used for this ailment?

 So, in this post I would like to break each of those more ‘daunting’ aspects of raising chickens naturally into simpler terms.
+Here are the 5 basics of raising chickens naturally:

 The realm of herbs is complex, fascinating, and mostly un-explored for the homestead chicken keeper.
 However, herbs can be simplified enough for you to use on a regular basis around the homestead.